pglombardo/PasswordPusher/README.md

 For example, on [https://pwpush.com](https://pwpush.com), I run the application with a Postgres database.

 *Initiated from [this discussion](http://www.reddit.com/r/sysadmin/comments/yxps8/passwordpusher_best_way_to_deliver_passwords_to/c5zwts9) on reddit.*

-### How to switch to another backend database

-Which database the application uses is specified in `config/database.yml`.
-The default configuration has these values for the `private` environment:

-    base: &base
-      adapter: sqlite3
-      timeout: 5000

-    private:
-      database: db/private.sqlite3
-      <<: *base

-If you wanted to switch to the postgres database, you would replace the `private` block with something similar to the following:

-    private:
-      adapter: postgresql
-      database: yourdbname
-      username: yourdbusername
-      password: yourdbpassword
-      pool: 5
-      timeout: 5000
-      encoding: utf8
-      reconnect: false

-or for mysql:

-    private:
-      adapter: mysql
-      database: yourdbname
-      username: yourdbusername
-      password: yourdbpassword
-      pool: 5
-      encoding: utf8

-For more detailed instructions, see the Ruby on Rails documentation on [configuring a database](http://guides.rubyonrails.org/getting_started.html#configuring-a-database).

-Note that you will also need to add in the proper database driver gem to your `Gemfile` by simply adding

-    gem "pg"

-or

-    gem "mysql"

-and then running `bundle install`.

 ## Credits